omarlamrani/omarlamrani/README.md

 ## <img src="https://media.giphy.com/media/GFtsjaDVJnoNa/giphy.gif" width="30px">&nbsp;***About me***

 I am a fresh graduate from the MSc.
 Computer Science at the University of Warwick.
-I mainly code in Python, C/C++, and SQL.
+I mainly code in Python, C, Node/React.js and SQL.
 I love to learn new languages/frameworks to build creative and pioneering projects.

 * 📊 I'm passionate about state-of-the-art **data science** algorithms and **deep machine learning** models.